 Net assets with donor restrictions include contributions restricted for operations, medical related costs, education, disaster relief, schools and hospitals.
-As of December 31, 2018, \$50,000 of net assets with donor restrictions were available for St. Luke Hospital operations.
+As of December 31, 2019 and 2018, \$399,212 and \$50,000, respectively, of net assets with donor restrictions were available for educational, medical, disaster relief, and construction expenditures.